People tend to get cravings when the brain starts calling for certain foods — often processed foods that aren’t considered healthy or nutritious.

 Cravings sometimes seem to appear out of thin air.

-But they can also be turned on by certain emotional states, such as feeling depressed or lonely.
-Emotional eating, anyone?
 A true craving is about satisfying the brain’s need for dopamine.
 It has nothing to with the body’s need for energy or nourishment.

 Over time, food addiction can cause severe physical and psychological problems.

 Many people who have been struggling with food addiction for a long time keep their eating habits a secret.
 They may also be living with depression or anxiety, which can contribute to addiction.

 This is compounded by the fact that most people aren’t aware they’re experiencing food addiction.
 They may not realize they need help to overcome food addiction and that getting treatment for depression and anxiety can also help with addiction treatment.

 People experiencing food addiction often hide their behavior from friends and family.
 Depression and anxiety often play a role in addictive behaviors.